JaninaMattes/TrainYourCorgi/README.md

 #### Modelling the environment with ARCore

 ARCore is Google’s framework for augmented reality.
-Programming against this API enables us to easily extract terrain features such as obstacles from the camera stream.
+Programming against this API enables to easily extract terrain features such as obstacles from the camera stream.

 See further information under [ARCore Overview](https://developers.google.com/ar/discover/)